Aug. 16, 2022

 Biomarkers of aging brain.
 Brain age predicts mortality and biomarkers of the underlying biological aging process are needed to identify persons at increased risk of age-associated physical and cognitive impairments.
 Examples of such biomarkers are:

-Brain lactate levels are increased 2-fold in aging mice as measured by noninvasive proton MR spectroscopy; the increase is caused by a shift in transcriptional activities of the lactate dehydrogenases to promote pyruvate to lactate conversion (53).
+Brain lactate levels are increased in aging mice as measured by noninvasive proton MR spectroscopy.
 Elevated brain lactate level can be considered a biomarker of aging, but this needs to be validated in human studies.

 Although the underlying genetic sequence remains stable over the life course, epigenetic DNA methylation, ie, the addition of a methyl group to a cytosine nucleotide in a cytosine-phosphate-guanine pair (CpG), is dynamic, is influenced by both genes as well as the environment, and varies with age.
 Epigenetic age is associated with poorer cognitive ability, grip strength, slow walking speed, Down syndrome, and Alzheimer disease.